-You can save money on these by either using your electricity at night, being a large energy customer and/or buying your electricity from an independent business electricity supplier.
 For example, E-On offers business customers with half-hourly meters nighttime rates as low as 10.60p per kWh and Bulb offers business rates as low as 10.10p per kWh.

 However, you may be able to do even better than 10.10p/kWh with a fixed term contract.